glehtovaara/speechinator/README.md

-# Speechinator TTS for Mac os
+# Speechinator TTS for Mac OS
-speechinator is a text to speech program for mac made in automator
+Speechinator is a Text To Speech program for Mac os made in Automator